a1357Z/identity-reconciliation/Solution.md

    else use the linkedId of the existing account here as well

-3. two different existing persons are connected as one contact1 becomes the primary group. find the linkedId of contact1 (create a function for this) find the linkedId of contact2. find all the contacts with this linkedId and update to linkedId of contact1 update linkedId of primary contact in contact2
+3. two different existing persons are connected as one we need to select the group created first as parent group update the linkedId and linkPrecedence of the other group